Obitope-Eniola-Nathaniel/task-tracker/README.md

 Include Tests -->

 # Task-Traker
-Task-Traker is a todo app that help track daily progress and help in productivity
+Task-Traker is a todo app that help track daily progress and help in productivity.

 ## Installation
 Have python install and run in CLI